Idaho National Laboratory Background

 In order to address the above issues, researchers at INL have developed an effective approach to pre-treat Li metal anode surfaces to form a stable artificial bi-layer SEI structure.
 In contact with Li metal surfaces, a porous inorganic-rich SEI layer is formed by pre-treating Li metal surfaces.
 The porous SEI layer near the surface can suppress the dendrite growth and reduce the volume change during Li plating and stripping.
 The cracking is prevented as well.
 The dense SEI layer on top of the porous structure can inhibit the reaction between Li metal and the electrolytes and thus maintain a stable SEI structure.

 TRL 4.
 System has been validated in a laboratory environment.

-Idaho National Laboratory (INL), managed and operated by Battelle Energy Alliance, LLC (BEA), is offering the opportunity to enter into a license and/or collaborative research agreement to commercialize this thermal property measurement instrument.
+Idaho National Laboratory (INL), managed and operated by Battelle Energy Alliance, LLC (BEA), is offering the opportunity to enter into a license and/or collaborative research agreement to commercialize this engineered anode technology for Li metal batteries.
 This technology transfer opportunity is part of a dedicated effort to convert government-funded research into job opportunities, businesses and ultimately an improved way of life for the American people.